Skip to main content

 • Odin does not update or close GitHub issues automatically.
 Status management stays in Odin.

-• You can reconnect to a different repository at any time from the Integrations page
+• You can update the GitHub App’s repository access at any time from your GitHub organisation settings